SerigneCisse/cheorm.github.io/_posts/2018-02-21-GAN-Credit-Card-Fraud.md

 In it, it consists of 31 columns.
 Features 'V1' through 'V28' were obtained via a PCA-transformation of original features to anonymise the data.
 In the following sections, 'Amount' will have to be standardised later as well to ensure consistency in the data.

-Since the maximum value of 'Time' is 172,792 seconds from the first transaction of the dataset, we know that the data covers 2 days worth of transactions.
+Since the maximum value of 'Time' is 172,792 seconds from the first transaction of the dataset, we know that the data covers 2 days' worth of transactions.

 In addition, the number of frauds in the dataset is only a **mere 0.172% out of 284,807 transaction entries!**